kyounger/casc-plugin-dependency-calculation/examples/workflow-generating-effective-bundles/README.md

 Running with `DEBUG=1` will output additional information.

 If even more detailed information is needed, you can also revert to using `bash -x ...`

+## Integration with pre-commit

+Stop making inadvertent mistakes.

+See [integration with pre-commit](../integrate-with-pre-commit/README.md) for more details.

 ## TLDR Walkthrough